WheelockLab/NetworkLevelAnalysis/docs/source/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NLA establishes statistical significance in the weak sense similar to traditional voxelwise cluster-level inference.
+NLA establishes statistical significance in the weak sense similar to traditional voxelwise cluster-level inference :cite:p:`NicholsT`.
 In voxelwise cluster correction, a liberal primary threshold is employed in addition to a cluster-extent threshold (determined by e.g., random field theory or Monte Carlo simulations).
 The resulting clusters are significant but inferences cannot be made about any particular sub-regions or voxels within a cluster.
 Similarly, NLA employs a liberal primary threshold in order to calculate the